 - 2.1.2 The drainage system should be designed such that the detention basins occupy naturally low lying areas and where possible perimeter access tracks should be at existing grade or in cutting to avoid a bunded appearance.
 Where access tracks and paths are required to be on embankment, the outer slopes should be graded out to varied slope angles to tie in with the surrounding landform, and where necessary planted to integrate the slopes into the landscape. - 2.1.3 The gradients of the inner slopes should be varied along their length to reflect the naturally occurring topography of the immediate surroundings.
 These bank slopes should be no steeper than 1:3 at any point and for least 50% of the slope plan area should be 1:5 or shallower.
 Slopes should have varied microtopography and straight batters should be avoided.
 The localised compression and loosening of the soil will also allow a variety of different plant communities to establish.
-This may require sections of the SuDS feature's access track to be pulled away to provide sufficient space.
-The access track should be surfaced with crushed stone to reduce its visual impact. - 2.1.4 The following principles should also be followed: - Temporarily wet areas of the sloping banks to be sown with species rich / wet grassland.
-Example wet grassland species include sneezewort, common knapweed, marsh thistle, meadowsweet, meadow cranesbill (in lowland locations), water avens, cat's ear, yellow iris, ox-eye daisy, greater bird's-foot trefoil, ribwort plantain, selfheal, meadow buttercup, common sorrel, autumn hawkbit, ragged-robin, devils-bit scabious, common bent, meadow foxtail, oval sedge, jointed rush, heath rush, tufted hair grass, chewings fescue and smooth-stalked meadow grass. - No tree or shrub planting below maximum water level. - Flatter areas in the base of the basin to be planted with native marginal aquatic species (e.g. water plantain, bottle sedge, common spike-rush, meadowsweet, water avens, small sweet-grass, floating sweet-grass, marsh pennywort, yellow iris, jointed rush, greater bird's-foot trefoil, purpleloosestrife, water mint, water forget-me-not, lesser spearwort, water-cress, ragged-robin and brooklime).
-Wet grassland species would also be suitable for margins.
-Typha should be avoided as it can quickly dominate. - 2.1.5 See Illustrations 1 and 2 below for example designs of a detention basin.
+This may require sections of the SuDS feature's access track/path to be pulled away from the SuDS to provide sufficient space.
+The access track should be surfaced with crushed stone to reduce its visual impact. - 2.1.4 The following principles should also be followed: - temporarily wet areas of the sloping banks to be sown with species rich / wet grassland; - no tree or shrub planting below maximum water level; - flatter areas in the base of the basin to be planted with native marginal aquatic species; and - 2.1.5 See Figures 1 and 2 below for example designs of a detention basin.